microsoft/live-share/docs/use/vscode.md

 ![Screen shot showing highlighting](../media/vscode-highlight.png)

 Better yet, you and other participants can navigate to any file in the shared project.
-You can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks, and full collaborative editing.
+You can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks and full collaborative editing.

 > **Note:** Guest support for file navigation and file operations is still in development and has some limitations.
 Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
 Sharing multi-root workspaces are not yet supported [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).